jeka-dev/jeka/plugins/dev.jeka.plugins.sonarqube/README.md

 ## Configure using KBeans

-[SonarqubeKBean](src/dev/jeka/plugins/sonarqube/SonarqubeKBean.java) configures itself from KBeans found in the runtime and specified options.
+[SonarqubeKBean](src/dev/jeka/plugins/sonarqube/SonarqubeKBean.java) configures itself from KBeans found in the runbase and specified options.

 The *SonarqubeKBean* does not launch automatically.
 The method `SonarqubeKBean#run` should bbe explicitly invoked.